-All young adults have an individual Health Action plan and receive support as necessary with their personal health care and social needs with access to a Personal Health and Social Education (PHSE) program in college.
+All young adults have an individual Health Action plan devised in conjunction with Seashell Health Service professionals and receive support as necessary with their personal health care and social needs with access to a Personal Health and Social Education (PHSE) program in college.

-When young adults are ill they are cared for by staff in their own house.
-Staff support young people to hospital, dental and optician's appointments locally.
+When young adults are ill, they are cared for by staff in their own house.
+Staff support young adults to hospital, dental and optician's appointments locally.